 - a.
 All relevant requirements of 9.9A.1, whichever applicable, are met. - b.
 Minimum lot size shall be 2 acres. - c.
 No facility shall be established on a lot or parcel having a width less than 150 feet, PROVIDED, however, that the average lot area per family or dwelling unit shall not be less than required for other residential development in the same zone. - d.
 Total coverage of all buildings, including dwelling units and related buildings shall not exceed 35% of the total site. - e.
 Yards and Other Open Space: - 1.
 Between Buildings: The minimum horizontal distance between buildings (front to front, rear to rear, or front to rear) shall be 50 feet for buildings one story in height.
 The distance shall be increased by not less than five feet for every story added.
 The minimum distance between buildings may be decreased by as much as ten feet toward one end if it is increased by a similar distance at the other; and consistent modifications are permitted by the Township Board to accommodate plans which are not conventional in their outline or in their relations to other buildings. - 2.
-Between Sides of Buildings: The horizontal distance between sides of buildings shall be 20 feet or more for one or two story buildings.
-These distances shall be increased by not less than five feet for every story added.
+Between Sides of Buildings: The horizontal distance between sides of buildings shall be 20 feet or more for one or two story

-- 4. Other Dimensions: No dwelling unit shall be closer to a street or private access drive than 25 feet; or shall be further from a street or private access drive than 150 feet. - f.
+- buildings.
+These distances shall be increased by not less than five feet for every story added. - 3.
+Yard Dimensions: For buildings up to 35 feet in height, no building shall be closer than 25 feet to any street; 35 feet to any rear property line; or 20 feet to an interior side property line.
+For each one foot of building height above 35 feet, one foot shall be added to required front, side, and rear yards. - 4.
+Other Dimensions: No dwelling unit shall be closer to a street or private access drive than 25 feet; or shall be further from a street or private access drive than 150 feet. - f.
 Useable Open Space: A minimum of 200 square feet of open space is required per dwelling unit.
 Open space shall not be occupied by principal buildings, accessory buildings, driveways, parking or loading space.
 Open space shall be available to all occupants of the development.
 Each open space area so provided shall have a minimum total area of 1,200 square feet and shall be used for recreational space and other leisure activity normally carried on outdoors. - g.
 Maximum Building Height: The maximum height of buildings housing the principal use shall be governed by the requirements in the zoning district.
 Accessory Buildings shall not exceed fifteen feet in height. - h.
 Private Streets: Private streets or private access drives may be permitted within group housing developments, PROVIDED that the following minimum requirements are met. - 1.
 All streets, roadways, or private access drives meet all other private street requirements under the ordinance and shall be designed to at least the minimum design, construction, inspection, approval and maintenance requirements of the Grand Traverse County Road Commission for private roads. - 2.
 Satisfactory arrangements have been made with the Planning Commission regarding the maintenance and repair of streets, roadways or access drives.

-9.10.
-HOTEL, MOTEL, AND TRANSIENT LODGING FACILITIES:
+9.10 HOTEL, MOTEL, AND TRANSIENT LODGING FACILITIES: